imdhemy/imdhemy.github.io/_posts/php/2024-04-03-how-to-avoid-boilerplate-code-in-symfony-voters.md

 testing/2022-11-11-how-to-organize-your-unit-tests %}).
 It's a good practice to write unit tests that document your business logic, and testing the interface is the way to go.
 That means you should write your tests against the `vote()` method not the `can*()` methods.
-The `can*()` methods should be private methods, and you should not test them directly.
+The `can*()` methods should be `protected` methods, and you should not test them directly.

 <div class="tip" markdown="1">